wiktor-obrebski/AssetsCompiler/README.md

 List of bundles is a array where key is the bundle name, value is options array:

  - *filename*       - the bundle output filename pattern - by default it is '%s-%s'.
-First argument is the bundle name, second - bundle included files md5 value
+First argument is the bundle name, second - bundle included files md5 value.
+Not required.
  - *sources*        - array of the bundle included files, pathes relative to project public directory

 ### How to use